Vietnamese Food Guide: 27 Dishes to Try At the Vietnamese Restaurant

-If you’ve been following us for a while, you noticed how much we love Vietnam.
+If you’ve been following me for a while, you noticed how much I love Vietnam.
 There is so much about this country to love and enjoy.
-Food is one of those things we miss and try to find it in many cities outside Vietnam.
-We created this complete guide to Vietnamese Restaurant food for everyone who wants to get acquainted with Vietnamese cuisine.
+Food is one of those things I miss and try to find in many cities outside Vietnam.
+I created this Vietnamese food guide for everyone who wants to get acquainted with Vietnamese food culture and cuisine.

-By the way, we didn’t include pho on this list on purpose.
+By the way, I didn’t include pho on this list on purpose.
 Why?
-Because we feel that’s the only dish everyone knows about.
-Vietnamese cuisine includes way more than just a pho.
+Because I feel that’s the only dish everyone knows about.
+Vietnamese cuisine includes way more than just pho.

-It took us three full months to taste various foods from different food vendors, talk to locals and ask around for advice.
-Ordering from the menu sometimes may be tricky if you don’t know how your meal is going to look like.
+While living in Vietnam, I spent three full months tasting various foods from different food vendors, cafes, and Vietnamese restaurants.
+I talked to the locals and asked dozens of questions.
+Ordering from the menu sometimes was tricky since I didn’t understand the language and didn’t know what my meal was going to look like.

-Check out this Vietnamese restaurant food guide for your next trip to Vietnam or nearby restaurant in your hometown.
+So, after trying hundreds of different Vietnamese dishes and drinks and after reading a dozen of books about food travel in Vietnam, I was able to make a list of the most popular dishes that are also incredibly delicious!
+And I invite you to check out this Vietnamese restaurant food guide for your next trip to Vietnam or a nearby restaurant in your hometown.
 Next time you’ll know what to order!

 This meal is protein overload that will give you energy for the entire day.
 It is not necessarily a breakfast food, you can have it any time during the day as a snack or full-size meal.

-Bánh Căn is made with quail eggs, rice powder and fried without any oil in special frying mold.
-Depending on a place this dish can be cooked using only eggs and rice flour or mixed with shrimp and pork.
+Bánh Căn is basically a dish that looks like biscuits.
+People make them using quail eggs, rice powder, and fry without any oil in a special frying mold.
+Depending on the place this dish can be cooked using only eggs and rice flour or mixed with shrimp and pork.

-Simple, quick and delicious.
-So, basically, it is a dry noodle served with any type of meat, egg and cooked veggies.
+Simple, quick, delicious, and cheap food to try in Vietnam.
+So, basically, it is a dry noodle served with any type of meat, egg, and cooked veggies.
 Sometimes a side soup can come together with noodles.
 Lunch or dinner food.
 Yummy!
 You can have it as a snack or a meal.
 Depends on how many sides you choose.

 This soup is so good that, if you are in Vietnam, you’ll want to eat it every time you pass a cart that sells this food.

 How to describe what is Bánh Nậm?
-These are thick and thin rice cakes rolled with peanuts, seasoning, scallions and tomato paste.
-Not our favorite, but was good to try for the experience.
-Look at the picture to get an idea what are those.
-Two different dipping sauces come on a side.
+These are thick and thin rice cakes with peanuts, seasoning, scallions, and tomato paste.
+Not my favorite but was good to try for the experience.
+Take a look at the picture to get an idea of what those are.
+Two different dipping sauces come on the side.

 This dish is probably not very common in Vietnamese restaurants outside Vietnam, but try to ask, it’s very quick and easy to make.

 Steamed rice rolls in English or Bánh cuốn in Vietnamese.
 These are not your typical spring rolls and they don’t even taste anything like spring rolls.
-This Vietnamese restaurant food comes from Northern Vietnam, but we found it in Saigon, Nha Trang, and Dalat.
+This traditional food comes from Northern Vietnam, but I found it as street food in Saigon, Nha Trang, and Dalat.
 Keep in mind this is a breakfast food and there is not much chance to have it for dinner.

 Bún Dậu Thập Cẩm is a banana leaf platter that consists of rice vermicelli, tofu, pork, rice nuggets, cucumbers, lattice, and herbs.
 The secret is in the fermented shrimp dipping paste with lemon and chili pepper.
 If you are vegetarian, ask to serve it with extra veggies and corn fritters.

-Banh Can Ca is a noodle soup, but noodles are usually made with tapioca flour (or a mixture of tapioca and rice flour).
-The noodles are usually chewy, served with boiled pork, liver, veggies and herbs.
+Banh Can Ca is another famous Vietnamese soup that comes with noodles but noodles in this dish are usually made with tapioca flour (or a mixture of tapioca and rice flour).
+They are usually chewy, served with boiled pork, liver, veggies, and herbs.
 Add soy sauce to enhance the flavor and enjoy!

 It is a great alternative to pho.

 Cơm Gà Xối Mỡ is crispy grilled chicken with yellow fried rice.
-This dish is served with fermented cabbage, fresh cucumber and lettuce salad, and hot kale chard soup.
+This dish comes together with fermented cabbage, fresh cucumber and lettuce salad, and hot kale chard soup.

 Some vendors sell this meal strictly for breakfast while others only for dinner.
-We could find it any time during the day in big cities and small towns.
-Cơm Gà Xối Mỡ is very popular as Vietnamese restaurant food and as a street food.
+I could find it any time during the day in big cities and small towns.
+Cơm Gà Xối Mỡ is very popular as Vietnamese restaurant food and as street food.
 You won’t miss it!

-At first, it may look weird, but tastes really good and is packed with nutrition.
-Even though Chao Tim is considered to be a food for the poor, it is healthy and light at the same time.
-After having it for breakfast you will get lots of energy for the day.
+At first, it may look weird, but tastes really good and is very nutritious.
+Even though Chao Tim is considered to be food for the poor, it is healthy and light at the same time.

 Cơm Tấm refers to rice with fractured rice grains.
 Every time you see a stall with this name it means you’ll be able to get rice with grilled pork or ribs, fried or steamed egg, fermented and fresh vegetables.
 Also, a bowl of soup is served along with it.
 This meal is so huge that you can buy one to share with someone or take leftovers for later.

-Bánh Tét is Vietnamese rice cake from glutinous rice with mung bean and/or pork, egg filling.
-It is cooked in banana leaf and boiled in water.
-Vietnamese people always cook it for Vietnamese New Year Tet, but stores sell it in smaller quantities year round.
-The one you see on the picture we ate at Airbnb home in Nha Trang.
+The one you see in the picture Mark and I ate at an Airbnb home in Nha Trang.
 Owners cooked it with peanuts and egg.
 If you get Bánh Tét in a store, don’t eat it cold.
 Better fry it with a bit of oil and dip in soy sauce.

-The rice you see on the picture is glutinous sticky rice with spicy sweet sauce, turmeric, and steamed chicken or grilled pork.
+The rice you see in the picture is glutinous sticky rice with spicy-sweet sauce, turmeric, and steamed chicken or grilled pork.
 It is garnished with green onions and sauce that reminds mayonnaise.
-We ordered it by mistake and didn’t even finish because it was a bit heavy for us.
+I ordered it by mistake and didn’t even finish because it was too heavy for me.
 If you want to try, get one with mung bean and fried shallots.
 That one is really good!

-Most of you have definitely tried spring rolls.
+I am sure that everyone who is looking at the Vietnamese food menu knows what spring rolls are.
 They come as a snack, but also as a meal.
 Can be vegan as well as with meats, shrimp, and egg.
 So many to choose from!

-Banh Dap is Vietnamese fried rice cracker which can be eaten as a snack on its own or together with a meal.
+Banh Dap is a Vietnamese fried rice cracker that can be eaten as a snack on its own or together with a meal.

 You can buy it at the market or store anywhere in the country.